andreadebortoli2/js-mail-dadi/readme.md

     -input mail
     -set mails list (array)
     -check the mails list (for)
         -if mail part of mails list message OK
         -if mail NOT part of mails list message NO
+     -show result on console
+         -set result as variable
+         -show result on console

     -BONUS
         -add input form for the mail